cambecc/air/README.md

 The awesome [wind map at hint.fm](http://hint.fm/wind/) provided the main inspiration for this project.
-And the very nice D3 tutorial [Let's Make a Map](http://bost.ocks.org/mike/map/) showed how easy it was to actually get started.
+And the very nice D3 tutorial [Let's Make a Map](http://bost.ocks.org/mike/map/) showed how easy it was to get started.